bnb-chain/greenfield-storage-provider/docs/modules/authenticator.md

 You can overwrite `VerifyAuthentication` to implement your own authentication mode by different AuthOpType.
 This is the most basic authentication.

-# Greenfield Storage Provider Off-Chain Authentication
+# Mechain Storage Provider Off-Chain Authentication

 ## Abstract

-This document outlines an off-chain authentication specification for greenfield storage providers (SPs) and clients.
-The specification includes a full functional workflow and a reference implementation, making it easy for any application integrating with greenfield SPs to build an off-chain authentication mechanism.
+This document outlines an off-chain authentication specification for mechain storage providers (SPs) and clients.
+The specification includes a full functional workflow and a reference implementation, making it easy for any application integrating with mechain SPs to build an off-chain authentication mechanism.

 ## Motivation

-Applications based on the greenfield chain often need to interact with multiple greenfield SPs, which are off-chain services that require users to use Ethereum-compatible accounts to represent their identities.
+Applications based on the mechain chain often need to interact with multiple mechain SPs, which are off-chain services that require users to use Ethereum-compatible accounts to represent their identities.

 For most interactions between applications and SPs, users' identities are required.
 Typically, applications can use message signing via account private keys to authenticate users, as long as they have access to their private keys.
 However, for browser-based applications, accessing the end users' private keys directly is not possible, making it necessary to prompt users to sign messages for each off-chain request between applications and SPs.
 This results in a poor user experience.